KadekM/orientdb-scala-stream/README.md

-## DO NOT USE THIS YET, LOTS OF STUFF IS PLAIN WRONG / IN PROGRESS ##
+## DO NOT USE THIS YET##

-## Orientdb Scala Stream

 _Just experiment, let's see how it goes.
 Pretty much everything is work in progress._

+## Orientdb Scala Stream

 Library allows you to execute `non blocking queries` and `live queries` on database, and treat them as stream.